 First, we want to point out that the capabilities of BSS machines compared to Turing machines have already been studied for tasks such as denial-of-service attacks \cite{Boche2021DoSAttacks, Boche2021DetectDoS} and remote state estimation \cite{Boche2022RemoteState}.

 For the special case of inverse problems, we already mentioned the non-computability result in the Turing model in \cite{Boche2022LimitsDL}.
-A similar result was obtained in \cite{colbrook21stable} for Oracle Turing machines, where Turing machine gain access to arbitrary real numbers via rational Cauchy sequences provided by an oracle.
-This is a clear distinction to regular Turing machines which operate on a proper subset of the real numbers --- on the computable numbers.
-An implication is that non-computability results in the Oracle Turing model do not necessarily translate to regular Turing machines --- only the reverse is true.
-However, in our inverse problem application a non-computability statement holds in both models.
+A similar result was obtained in \cite{colbrook21stable,bastounis21extended} for Oracle Turing machines, where Turing machine gain access to arbitrary real numbers via rational Cauchy sequences provided by an oracle.
+This is a clear distinction to Turing machines which operate on a proper subset of the real numbers --- on the computable numbers.
+An implication is that non-computability results in the Oracle Turing model do not necessarily translate to Turing machines --- only the reverse is true.
+However, the results in \cite{bastounis21extended, colbrook21stable} also transfer to the Turing model.
+Under the Oracle framework also the computability of various problems in learning, regularisation and computer-assisted proofs was analyzed \cite{bastounis21extended}.
+In our inverse problem application a non-computability statement holds in both models.
 For a detailed discussion about the differences we refer to \cite{Boche2022LimitsDL}.

 The idea behind the oracle approach is that the input representation in a computing device will be necessarily inexact.
-Either the inputs themselves are corrupted by noise, measurement error, rounding, etc. or the hardware is not able to represent the input exactly (as is the case with digital hardware, i.e., Turing machines, and real numbers, in general).
+Either the inputs themselves are corrupted by noise, measurement error, rounding, etc. or the hardware is not able to represent the input exactly as is the case with digital hardware, i.e., Turing machines, and real numbers, in general.
 Moreover, floating-point arithmetic, a common approach to represent numbers on today's digital hardware, stores even rational number such as $1/3$ only approximately.
 To model this setting, coined inexact input, the computing device receives inputs (via the oracle) in form of rational Cauchy sequences approximating the "true" values.
 Thus, the input representation is detached from the actual computing device and any notion of computability on specific hardware assumes the described input representation.
 In this sense, the inexact input model aims for a general description of a given task independent (to a certain degree) from the utilized computing device.